Fake Quotes continued..

 - Reported only by Michael Makovsky, in Churchill’s Promised Land, pp. 168-69 as a remark to Malcolm MacDonald in re the 1939 Palestine White Paper.
-But MacDonald added, “these might have been his exact words.”
-Verdict: Hearsay, insufficiently established.
-(The one time we know Churchill referred to “camel dung” is an amusing story.
+Makovsky added, “these might have been his exact words.”
+Verdict: insufficiently established.
+(Churchill’s one verified reference to “camel dung” is an amusing story.
 See Part 2 Comments.)

 People Will Put You Out: [Lord Shawcross: “We are the masters at the moment, and not only at the moment, but for a very long time to come.”]
 Oh no you’re not.
 The people put you there and the people will put you out again.